-He glanced over, eyes hidden behind his shades.
+He glanced over at me, his eyes hidden behind his shades.
 “My grandmother didn’t know who we were the last two years of her life.
 I didn’t think you’d want the reminder of how bad it’s gonna get with your gran.”

-It felt like my heart shuddered to a stop.
-Yes, it was going to get that bad, and there was nothing I or anyone else could do to stop it.
+I nearly gripped my chest.
+It felt like my heart just shuddered to a stop.
+Yes, it was going to get that bad with Gran, and there was nothing that I or anyone else could do to stop it.
 That fact gutted me every time I remembered it.

-He shrugged one massive shoulder.
+He shrugged one massive shoulder, drawing my focus to the way his shirt clung to him like a second skin.
 “Maybe, or one question could have led to another, and we’d wind up there eventually.
 Plus, you were already upset with me as it was.”

 “Not saying you didn’t.
-Just meant I didn’t want to push my luck.”
+Just meant that I didn’t want to add heartbreak to my list of offenses.”

 I turned away and looked out my window, contemplating his words.
 Did I like the way he’d handled it?
 No. Did I understand how someone with Jakob’s history might behave the way he had?
 Yes.
 We were already pissed at each other by the time we got to Gran’s.
-Instead of potentially making me more upset, he’d clammed up instead.
-In his own way, he’d been trying to spare me some heartache and diffuse the situation at the same time.
+Instead of potentially ripping my heart out, he’d clammed up instead.
+In his own way, he’d been trying to protect me.

 I kept my head turned away as I asked my next question.
-“In the future, can you try to find a way to say something?
-I’d rather be upset in the moment than be embarrassed after the fact.”
+“In the future, can you try to find a way to say something in similar situations?
+I’d rather be upset in the moment than embarrassed after the fact.”